Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/for_developers/managing_the_documentation.rst

      with a user-controlled pythonpath, e.g. as in ::

          PYTHONPATH=/path/where/pip/puts/your/python2.7/site-packages/ make doc

+     In extreme cases, you could add an alias from "sphinx-build" to the correct location of your sphinx-build executable on your system.

-   * you can manually edit ``$SHARKHOME/doc/sphinx_pages/conf.py`` to print out information, like the path that Sphinx is seeing, in case the problem is that only Doxylink is not found, but Sphinx is found.
+   * you can manually edit ``$SHARKHOME/doc/sphinx_pages/conf.py`` to print out information, like the path that Sphinx is seeing, etc.

-   * in extremely lost causes with multiple python versions and dependencies, you might want to look into the `virtualenv <http://www.virtualenv.org>`_ tool for managing different Python installations.
+   * in very lost causes with multiple python versions and dependencies, you might want to look into the `virtualenv <http://www.virtualenv.org>`_ tool for managing different Python installations.

 #.
 You know that you are done when ``make doc`` exits with ``build succeeded.
 Built target doc``,
    and when you can successfully view the page ``$SHARKHOME/doc/index.html``.

+.. admonition:: Note on just building the Sphinx part of the documentation

+   The subfolder ``doc/sphinx_pages`` consists of an additional Makefile steering the Sphinx document generation process only.
+Here, you can issue ``make clean`` and ``make html``